evenstephenr/bootstrapper/README.md

 ## Maintenance / updating this package

 > NOTE: the templates for this package are currently being served through github assets.
 Because of this, we need strict semver policies so we don't break production.
-This can be fixed if we move the templates to a separate repo or remote location
+This can be fixed if we move the templates to a different remote or separate location (off github)

 `npm version major`
 * Adding a new template (post-launch)